 Publishing a Sourcing Event (IT)

 A Sourcing Event is the vendor-facing part of a Sourcing Project.
-The Sourcing Agent can establish the bidding dates and time, as well as compile all information the vendors will need to respond, as guided by a template established by NCDIT.
-Once the Sourcing Event is in a ‘Published’ status, notification of it can be posted in IPS and interested vendors can follow a URL to respond electronically.
-Before it can be ‘Published,’ however, users will have to complete a few ‘Tasks.’
+The Sourcing Project Owner can establish the bidding dates and time, as well as compile all information the vendors will need to develop their response, as guided by a template established by NCDIT.
+Once the Sourcing Event is in a ‘Published’ status, it will be automatically posted to the Public eVP, and interested vendors can click the ‘Intends to Participate’ button to receive an email with a link to respond electronically through their Ariba accounts.
+Before the Sourcing Event can be ‘Published’, the Sourcing Project Owner will have to complete a few ‘Tasks’.

 For more detailed step-by-step information regarding this topic in a printable format, see the following job aid.